Tax guide

 3A document vault helps preserve transition evidence.

 The transition creates a year-selection problem that trips up even experienced filers.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can land in the same inbox during the same week.
+AY 2026-27 filing activity, Tax Year 2026-27 current compliance, old notices, and new forms can land in the same inbox during the same week.
 A clean working file should clearly identify the period, the law that governs it, the portal form or payment reference, and the supporting documents for each entry.

 Businesses that run their compliance on muscle memory — filing the same form they filed last year without checking for updates — are the ones most likely to face processing errors or defective return notices.